ncatlab/nlab-content/pages/4/1/1/9/9114/content.md

 ## References

-For intorduction and survey see
+For introduction and survey see

 * [[Urs Schreiber]], _[[schreiber:Higher Prequantum Geometry]]_